 “This is the most athletic and confidence-inspiring Mustang EcoBoost and GT to drive yet,” said Ed Krenz, Mustang’s chief engineer.
 “Whether driving an automatic or manual transmission, thanks to drive modes combined with fine-tuned digital engine, suspension and steering controls, we’re now able to give drivers peak performance everywhere from their favourite roads to their local track.”

 Six individual drive modes will be available to the driver of the 2024 Mustang, including Normal, Sport, Slippery, Drag, and Track plus a customisable setting with up to six individual profiles, tailored to the driver’s view ahead of them.
 As each mode is selected, high-fidelity graphics in the digital instrument panel bring the mode to life like a videogame.

 There’s no substitute for the joy that heel and toe downshifting can offer, but artificial rev-matching is also included in the Mustang GT manual to hold RPM when the clutch is engaged to retain peak torque between manual gear changes.

 Ford Australia has confirmed that the 2024 Ford Mustang Dark Horse will arrive on Australian shores.
-And while the official power figures for all 2024 Mustangs are yet to be confirmed, the special edition Dark Horse will target 500HP or 373kW from its specially modified 5.0-litre naturally aspirated V8.
+Power figures for the special edition Dark Horse are 349kW @ 7250 RPM and 548Nm @ 4850pm from its specially modified 5.0-litre naturally aspirated V8 with dual 80mm throttle bodies.
 Buyers can choose between the six-speed manual or 10-speed automatic transmission.

 The special edition Mustang will be the only way to receive the Blue Ember colour for the exterior from the factory and you’ll find more blue in the cabin with seats and interior trim.
 Pony logos throughout the ‘Dark Horse’ will be replaced with a new Dark Horse logo.